avinash201199/My-Gallery-4u/Guidelines.md

 - Copy the image link from Instagram
 - Paste the URL on this [website](https://en.savefrom.net/7/download-from-instagram)
 - Download the image
-- Replace the images from img folder
+- Replace the images from the image folder

 ## ❌Note: Things you can do!